KI-Research-Services/CREDA_tools/README.md

 WKT strings are cumbersome to use as record identifiers.
 A more efficient approach to code geospatial information into a string is the Unique Building Identifier (UBID) developed by the US Department of Energy (DOE).
 We incorporated some of their tools into our suite.
 To see examples of how the WKT strings can be associated with UBIDs, visit [https://buildingid.github.io/](https://buildingid.github.io/).

 There are two ways to assign UBIDs to shapes in CREDA_tools.
 The first takes results from parcel piercing (as described above) and assigns UBIDs to all pierced shapes (polygons) as well as to polygons related to pierced shapes (via a grouping such as a ShapeID).
 The second method allows users to instantiate a project using only a list of WKT shapes and then assign a UBID to *every* shape in the list.
-The second method is useful when a user has already associated shapes with address records and simply needs transform them into the more efficient UBID identifier.
+The second method is useful when a user has already associated shapes with address records and simply needs to transform them into the more efficient UBID identifier.

 ### Assigning UBIDs to pierced (and related) polygons